Where to Get a Cashier’s Check Without a Bank Account

 Order a cashier’s check online

-Call up your local bank or credit union
+Call your local bank or credit union

 Although most banks only offer cashier’s checks to customers, there are exceptions to the rule.
 Your best bet is to call up several banks beforehand, that way you don’t show up to get a cashier’s check and go home empty-handed.